-- 173. The Commissioner is to be supported by an advisory panel ('the panel'), the purpose of which is to advise the Commissioner on the exercise of his or her functions. - 174.
-The panel consists of a core membership:

-Welsh Language Commissioner;

-Older People's Commissioner:
+- 181. The Commissioner is to be supported by an advisory panel ('the panel'), the purpose of which is to advise the Commissioner on the exercise of his or her functions. - 182.
+The panel consists of a core membership: - Welsh Language Commissioner; - Older People's Commissioner; - Children's Commissioner: - Chief Medical Officer for Wales; and - The chairperson of the Natural Resources Wales or another nonexecutive member of that body as selected by the chairperson - A representative appointed by the Welsh Ministers from Wales TUC - A representative appointed by the Welsh Ministers from the business sector in Wales. - 183.
+Becoming members of the panel does not impact upon their other statutory functions. - 184.

-Children's Commissioner:

-Chief Medical Officer for Wales; and

-The chairperson of the Natural Resources Wales or another non-executive member of that body as selected by the chairperson.

-- 175. Becoming members of the panel does not impact upon their other statutory functions. - 176.
 In addition to the core membership, the panel may also include additional members appointed by the Welsh Ministers ('appointed members').
-These members will be appointed for a period of between 3 and 5 years and may be reappointed once. - 177.
+These members will be appointed for a period of between 3 and 5 years and may be reappointed once. - 185.
 The appointment of these 'appointed members' will be subject to the public appointments process.
 Where the Welsh Ministers identify a person they wish to appoint to the panel they must consult the Commissioner before doing so.